ajeyln/py_plotter/README.md

 ## <a name="background"></a> Background

+In this repository, we are converting the datas in CSV file to Python data structures and using this, we are going to plot differentkind of graphs  using the module Matplotlib for data analysis.

+### <a name="intro"></a>Introduction & Types

 Matplotlib is a graph plotting library in python that serves as a visualization utility.<br />
 It is a comprehensive library for creating static, animated, and interactive visualizations in Python and It can also be used in python scripts, shell, web application servers and other graphical user interface toolkits.<br />

-### <a name="intro"></a>Introduction & Types

 There are various plots which can be created using python matplotlib and basic codes in python matplotlib in order to generate a simple graph.